Get into The Band's Visit, which swept all the major categories at this year's Tony Awards.

 5. The music.
 Don't expect jazz hands and tap dancing...this is a musical for 2018!
 The songs are, quite simply, REALLY good.
 Composer David Yazbeck (The Full Monty and Dirty Rotten Scoundrels) nailed it with extraordinarily diverse musical styles, even if there is a decidedly middle eastern sound when the band plays live on stage at various points in the show.
 Check out the cast recording on Spotify to get a sneak peek of what you're in for.
 Pro tip: Newbies should start with the opening number "Waiting" and then go to "Papi Hears The Ocean" into "Haled's Song About Love".
 From there, you'll be hooked!

-Be a theater insider and see The Band's Visit.
-The show is a whole lot of YES (Broadway)!
+The Band's Visit is a whole lot of YES (Broadway)!